wbsoft/parce/docs/source/overview.rst

   to a language definition
 * examine and query the generated tree structure
 * transform the tree structure to anything else
-* apply changes to the text, and only update the needed part of a tree, also a transformation can reuse unchanged parts
+* apply changes to the text, and only update the needed part of a tree (also a transformation can reuse unchanged parts)
-* provide a Document (mutable string) that can be modified and that keeps its tokenized tree up-to-date automatically
+* provides a Document (mutable string) that automatically keeps its tokenized tree structure up-to-date.
+* changes to be applied to a document can be collected and applied at once
 * lex and transform in a background thread
-* map the `action` of a token to CSS classes for highlighting based on CSS
+* map the `action` of a token to CSS classes for syntax highlighting based on CSS

-You can lex a text once and examine the generated tree structure of tokens, but, and this is a key point of *parce*, you can also use a Document which keeps its text contents tokenized automatically, and if you change part of the text, only updates the tokens that need to, leaving the rest in place.

-The Document exactly tells the region that needs to be updated, and an application could use the type of the tokens (action) to determine the text format to highlight every type of text in a special way.
+A key feature of *parce* is that you can re-lex and re-transform only modified parts of a text if you already have lexed it.
+This makes *parce* suitable for text editors etc. that need to keep a tokenized structure of the text up-to-date e.g. to support syntax highlighting or very context-sensitive autocompletion as you type.

-Using some programming you can integrate Document with a structure that represents a text document in a GUI editor, and implement syntax highlighting as you type.
-And because the token tree stucture has very powerful search and query features, you can quickly provide the user with much feedback about the type of the text that is entered/edited.
+Using some programming you can integrate the Document class with a structure that represents a text document in a GUI editor.
+The tokenized tree structure can be traversed and queried in many ways, enabling you to quickly provide the user with feedback about the type of the text that is entered/edited.

 There is already a package `parceqt <https://github.com/wbsoft/parceqt>`_ that does this for applications based on the Qt5 library (using PyQt5).